hushidong/biblatex-gb7714-2015/README.md

         `gbnamefmt = lowercase` for gb7714 style with no case switch of names

-        `gbnamefmt = none` for standard style, given-family style, like ieee style
+        `gbnamefmt = givenahead` for standard style, given-family style, like ieee style

-		`gbnamefmt = apa` for standard style, family-given style, like apa style.
+		`gbnamefmt = familyahead` for standard style, family-given style, like apa style.

         `gbnamefmt = pinyin` for a common Chinese style, like: ZHANG Min-li, YI Shi-he and so on.

+		the name format can be set per-entry using a field：`nameformat`=`pinyin` or others.
 This option is also for author year style.

         `\usepackage[backend=biber,style=gb7714-2015,gbnamefmt=uppercase]{biblatex}`